CommunicateNorge/AppAndIntFagkveld1302/README.md

 ### ArchiveTweet
 Make "ArchiveTweet" an [activity function](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview#activity-functions).
-Further you will need to integrate with message hub and post the message.
+Further you need to integrate with the message hub "outbound"-config creaated earlier.
 Keys and credentials will be provided.

-## Create message hub integration
-For archiving all messages we need to integrate with a legacy filing system that only proccess flat files in a archean file format from file share.
-We will use "Message hub" allow us to set up this  integration.

-### Create "out bound"-Configuration

-From the [dev-environment](https://portal-dev-app.azurewebsites.net/configurations) select "Add configuration".
+## Extend front end

+### Add support for "rewinding" instances